Skip to Content

 How do I make the Mac & Cheese Meal in a Jar to eat?

 Stovetop Instructions: To make the meal, remove the ring and gently pry off the sealed lid.
 Remove baggie and set aside.
-Bring large pot of water to a boil over medium-high heat, and once boiling, add in dry pasta and cook to the al dente stage (about 6-7 minutes for elbow macaroni).
+Bring large pot of water to a boil over medium-high heat, and once boiling, add in dry pasta and cook to the al dente stage (about 7-8 minutes for elbow macaroni).
 Drain pasta, then place back in cooking pot or large bowl.
-In separate bowl, add contents of plastic bag from jar and 3/4 cup of water.
+In separate bowl, add contents of plastic bag from jar and 1 1/2 cups of water.
 Whisk until smooth (mixture will thicken).
+The mixture may have a few small lumps or appear a bit grainy (this will work itself out once you add it to the hot pasta).
 Pour cheese mixture over pasta and stir to combine.

 You can do it “blue box style” and just dump the water and powdered ingredients into the cooking pot with the drained pasta, then stir, but I found that it sometimes clumped and I couldn’t get all the clumps stirred out.
 So I prefer to mix the cheese sauce separately then add it to the pasta.
 But you don’t have to.